raspberrypilearning/track-designer/en/quiz1/question_1.md

 legend: Question 1 of 3
 ---

-In Unity, you must put all scripts in a folder called Script or your project will not work.
+You used a `Spin` script to make obstacles spin.
+A creator has set their 'X' rotation value to `10` but the object is spinning very slowly.
+What should they do to make it spin faster?

 --- choices ---

-- ( )
+- (x)

-True
+Use a higher number.

   --- feedback ---

-That's not the right answer, but it is very important to organise your assets including scripts.
+Correct!
+A higher number will make the GameObject spin faster.

   --- /feedback ---

-- (x)
+- ( )

-False
+Use a lower number.

   --- feedback ---

-That's correct.
-Your Unity project will still work if your scripts are in a different folder but it's good idea to organise your scripts so that you know where to find the.
+Try again.
+A lower number will make the GameObject spin more slowly.

   --- /feedback ---

 --- /choices ---